Six-Persimmon/Six-Persimmon/README.md

 Hi!
 My name is Shijian Liu (pronouces as Shee-Jane Leo).
-I am a second-year graduate student in the Master of Economics and Computation (MSEC) program at Duke University.
-Previously, I obtained my bachelor's degree in Economics from Peking University.
-I am interested in Causal Machine Learning, Industrial Organization, and Quantitative Marketing.
+I am an incoming Ph.D. student in Marketing at NYU Stern School of Business .
+Previously, I obtained my bachelor's degree in Economics from Peking University, and my master's degree in Economics and Computation from Duke University.
+I am interested in Industrial Organization, Quantitative Marketing, and Causal Inference Methodology.

 I am a main contributor to the following causal inference packages:
 * [fect_stata](https://github.com/xuyiqing/fect_stata) : STATA package for implementing counterfactual estimators in panel fixed-effect settings.